What is Assisted Living?

-Assisted living is a safe place for seniors where there is 24/7 surveillance, meal preparation, and medical care.
+Assisted living is a safe place for seniors where there is 24/7 assistance, meal preparation, and medical care.
 There are many retirement and assisted living options that can meet both lifestyle and medical requirements.
 It's important to research and consider all of the options to find the right fit.

 These living facilities tend to provide more autonomy and privacy than nursing homes do.
 Residents of these communities are not completely reliant on external caregivers to do all of their daily tasks.
 We can call them semi-autonomous seniors who need some assistance.